TyBruceChen/Pendubot-upright/README.md

 # Pendubot-upright
-Control the underactuated system pendubot from down to upright through TO and LQR
+Control the underactuated system pendubot from down to upright through TO/PFL + LQR

 Authors: Tianyi (Bruce) Chen, Chun-yu Chang